 "I didn't know it was loaded!" are tragic words often uttered after a gun accident.
 Accidents with firearms are usually avoidable.
 By learning and applying the basic safety rules for proper firearm handling and storage, you can avoid the pain, agony, and potential loss that result from a gun accident.

 Becoming more responsible with firearms begins with education.
-No one should have a rifle or pistol in the house unless they have been trained in how to use it—and how not to use it.
+No one should have a rifle or pistol in the house unless they have been trained in how to use it—and how

 The Basics of Firearm Safety